 #3 Feedback and Coaching

 Constant feedback and coaching ensure that the company’s objectives are fulfilled and help employees to improve their performance.
-T N Hari aptly quoted that “The inability to give timely, accurate, and specific feedback as a result of which many decisions turn out to be surprised and leave a bad taste in mouth”.
+T N Hari aptly quoted that “The inability to give timely, accurate, and specific feedback as a result of which many decisions turn out to be surprised and leave a bad taste in the mouth”.

 “Regular check-ins allow managers to coach in a timely manner and subordinates to reflect and apply their learning more effectively.”